haraka/haraka-plugin-rspamd/README.md

     If false, messages from private IPs will not be scanned by Rspamd.
     If true, messages from private IPs will be scanned by Rspamd.

+- check.local\_ip

+    Default: false

+    If false, messages from localhost will not be scanned by Rspamd.
+    If true, messages from localhost will be scanned by Rspamd.

 - dkim.enabled

     Default: true